sidebar hamburger menu

 sticky-proper-label

-As you can see, the patch was released at 2020-09-16.
-And if apply label's date format, it becomes 16092020 that will be the sticky patch value.
+As you can see, the patch was released at 2020-09-16 (16th September 2020).
+And if you apply a supported date format, it becomes 16092020, that will be the sticky patch value.

 Scanning for vulnerabilities